 Some of these strains can cause health problems ranging from genital warts to cancers, With this in mind, it is worth considering getting the vaccine—especially if you’re not yet sexually active, as this is when the vaccine is most effective.

-Q. I’ve heard that the vaccine is designed for young women and people who aren’t sexually active.
-Is that why it’s given to girls as young as 12, before they’re sexually active?
+Q. I’ve heard that the HPV vaccine is designed for young women and people who aren’t sexually active.
+Why is the HPV vaccine given to boys and girls as young as 12, before they’re sexually active?

 A. The ideal time to have the vaccination is before there’s been any risk of exposure to HPV—before becoming sexually active.
-What’s more, the immune system in younger girls responds better to the vaccine, meaning that they only need two doses.
-In girls over the age of 15, three doses are recommended.2
+What’s more, the immune system in younger girls and boys responds better to the vaccine, meaning that they only need two doses.
+In people over the age of 15, three doses are recommended.2

-Q. Does the vaccine provide protection against sexually transmitted infections (STIs)?
+Q. Does the HPV vaccine protect against sexually transmitted infections (STIs)?

 A. No. The HPV vaccine does not protect against other common STIs such as chlamydia and gonorrhoea..
 It’s also worth noting that the effectiveness of condoms’ protection against HPV or STIs is approximately 99% if used correctly.

-Q. If it helps to prevent cervical cancer, why do men need the vaccination?
+Q. If it helps to prevent cervical cancer, why do men need the HPV vaccination?

 A. It’s a little-known fact that HPV can cause cancer of the anus, penis, mouth and throat.3 That’s why it’s so important that men consider the vaccine.
 The vaccine can also protect both men and women against some types of genital warts caused by HPV.

 Men are partly and indirectly protected when women with whom they’re sexually active are vaccinated, but this isn’t the case with men who have sex with men.
-That’s why the NHS is introducing a national vaccination for men who have sex with men, and are aged 45 and under.1 Heterosexual men aren’t eligible for HPV vaccination through the NHS, but they can still be vaccinated through the LloydsPharmacy Online Doctor Service.
+Heterosexual men aren’t eligible for HPV vaccination through the NHS, but they can still be vaccinated through the LloydsPharmacy Online Doctor Service.

 Q. I’ve heard the NHS only uses one particular type of HPV vaccine.
 Does that mean it’s the most trusted version?